apache/flink/docs/dev/packaging.md

 ### Packaging Programs through Plans

 Additionally, we support packaging programs as *Plans*.
-Instead of defining a progam in the main method and calling
+Instead of defining a program in the main method and calling
 `execute()` on the environment, plan packaging returns the *Program Plan*, which is a description of the program's data flow.
 To do that, the program must implement the